kubernetes-sigs/external-dns/docs/sources/service.md

 ### Domain names for headless service pods

-If a headless service (without an `external-dns.alpha.kubernetes.io/target` annotation) creates DNS entries with targets from a Pod that has a non-empty `spec.hostname` field, additional DNS entries are created for that Pod, containing the targets from that Pod.
+If a headless Service (without an `external-dns.alpha.kubernetes.io/target` annotation) creates DNS entries with targets from a Pod that has a non-empty `spec.hostname` field, additional DNS entries are created for that Pod, containing the targets from that Pod.
 For each domain name created for the Service, the additional DNS entry for the Pod has that domain name prefixed with the value of the Pod's `spec.hostname` field and a `.`.